 Town Services Q&A

 There is information on the permit application that may be questionable to you.
-In almost all instances, the Zoning Administrator can help you with them and most likely has complete access to this information because of the many positions within the Town in which the person has.
-The Permit Administrator can get your legal description, computer number, your zoning district and assist you with the fire number application.
+In almost all instances, the Clerk or Deputy Clerk can help you with them and most likely has complete access to this information because of the many positions within the Town in which the person has.
+They can get your legal description, computer number, your zoning district and assist you with the fire number application.

 The fire number is the physical location which you must use for someone finding you - example: ambulance call, fire call, delivery via some carrier like United Parcel Service or FedEx.
 It only becomes an address when you have properly filed for and requested mail delivery from the Conover Post Office (715) 477-1354.
 The fire number is obtained now (effective Jun 2007) via efforts of the Local Liason with Vilas County Mapping from a uniform grid.
 Names of roads and sequence of numbers is very important because of the enhanced 911 services.
 Once a fire number has been issued, the cost of the sign and post will be billed to the property owner at cost.
-Special Note: Currently, the fire numbers have the name of the road on the top of the sign in 1.50 inch lettering.
-Future signs will not have the name of the road on it - instead, it will have the words "Conover."
-The new standard will be white numbers and letters on a green background consisting of vinyl over aluminum.
+Special Note: Signs will not have the name of the road on it - instead, it will have the words "Conover."
+The new standard will be white numbers and letters on a green background consisting of vinyl over aluminum in a "Flag" design.
 The estimated cost of a sign is $35 and the heavy-weight steel channel post is $9.95.
 Replacement and new fire numbers will be billed and paid by property owner at cost.
 Suspicious activity near fire and road signs should be reported or try to record a license plate number.
 Vandalism is a problem and only efforts by all of us can put a stop to it.
 It is the responsibility of the property owner to maintain the fire signs for their property.